gamemaster-kosen/gmk-pf2e-golarion/README.md

 | Desert | x | 60 |

 Other Points of Interest, currently Icon Size = 40

+## File Optimization Tips.
+(WIP SECTION)

+This FoundryVTT module includes high resolution maps, of which not all may be required during gameplay.
+To further optimize the module, and remove maps you do not require ...
+- First, lock the module on the FVTT Modules Management Homepage by right-clicking.
+- Navigate to ...
+"Foundry User Data/Data/modules/gmk-pf2e-golarion/assets/scenes"
+- Remove only those files you do not wish to use.

+You may delete the levels associated with the maps you have removed in FoundryVTT Scene Management.

 # Licensing & Attribution